Achievable logoAchievable logo

 Investment adviser compensation

-Investment advisers are generally compensated with advisory fees for the securities advice they provide.
+Investment advisers are generally compensated through advisory fees for the securities advice they provide.
 As we discussed previously, there are three primary advisory fee structures:

 • Assets under management (AUM) fees